kianlak/adverserial-ml-security/README.md

 ⚠️ Important: You will need **two terminal windows** — one for the **server** and one for the **client**.
 Activate the virtual environment in **both** terminals.

+## Dependencies and Requirements

+Make sure to run:

+- To make sure you have all project dependencies: pip install -r requirements.txt

 ### Activate Virtual Environment

 Use the appropriate command based on your operating system: